 We spent yesterday driving from Kigali to Nyamasheke, which sits on the Western side of Rwanda.
-According to the map, it's not a far distance, but thanks to Rwanda being 'the Land of a Thousand Hills' it took five hours to get there by car.
+According to the map, it's not a far distance, but thanks to Rwanda being 'the Land of a Thousand Hills' it took five hours to arrive by car.

-The drive hosts breathtaking views from every direction and we made a pit stop to have refreshing beverages in a nice town called Kibuye.
+The drive hosts breathtaking views from every direction.
+We also made a pit stop to have refreshing beverages in a nice town called Kibuye.
 So all in all, it wasn't so bad!

 We hit the road by 7:30 to tour Rugali, another of the stations owned and operated by our friends MTCo.